Major 2nd: Anime

 In October 2017, an anime television series adaptation of Major 2nd was announced.
 It aired from April 7 to September 22, 2018 on NHK Educational TV.
 A second season with the same main cast and staff from the first season premiered on April 4, 2020.
-Episodes were delayed and rescheduled due to the ongoing COVID-19 pandemic.
+Episodes were delayed and rescheduled due to the COVID-19 pandemic.
 The season finished on November 7, 2020.

 Crunchyroll streamed the series with English subtitles.

 Reception

-As of April 2018, the Major 2nd manga had 5.6 million copies in circulation, for the first 13 volumes.
+By April 2018, the Major 2nd manga had 5.6 million copies in circulation, for the first 13 volumes.